Tax Return Due Dates for 2018 Business Taxes

 How Tax Return Due Dates are Determined Each Year

-Here is a list of the types of business entities and their tax return due dates for 2017 tax returns:
+Here is a list of the types of business entities and their tax return due dates for 2018 tax returns, due in 2019:

 A partnership return is filed as an information return on Form 1065, and tax is owed on the individual partner tax return.
 Form 1065 is now due on 15th day of the 3rd month after the end of the partnership's tax year.